pachun/blog/posts/2025-04-16-i-made-a-ci-dashboard-for-my-living-room.md

 _April 16th, 2025_

-When I was in high school, I kept my report card under the peice of glass on my desk that protected the surface from all the coke can rings.
+When I was in high school, I kept my report card under the piece of glass on my desk that protected the surface from all the coke can rings.
 I kept my most recent tests pinned to the wall above the desk.
 It helped me stay focused and kept my goals top of mind.

 When I worked at Pivotal Labs, teams of 4-15 people worked at a single big desk, at the end of which was a monitor showing the statuses of our project's CI/CD servers.
 It helped us stay focused and kept the project top of mind.
 It also really helps you notice when a merge breaks the app or a deploy fails, which was useful, since we deployed several times per day most days.
 It's a lot less easy to trigger a merge, close a browser tab and then realize hours later that you broke your build ten minutes after triggering it.